SolarNetwork/web-api-explorer/README.md

 # SolarNetwork Web API Explorer

 This project contains a webapp that helps you explore the SolarNetwork web API.
+A live version of this is available here: https://go.solarnetwork.net/dev/api

 ![screenshot](docs/solarnetwork-web-api-explorer.png)